 Healthy means something different to everyone.
 No two people are exactly alike.
-What works for someone won’t work for another, and even though we’re all on our own journey to living a healthy life, these ten tips are vital for everyone on their unique path.
+What works for someone won’t work for another.
+Even though we're all on our own unique journeys, these 10 vital tips are helpful for anyone interested in healthy living.

 10 Healthy Living Tips

 The idea is not to count anything, and more so to shift your focus to the nutrients of the food you’re consuming.
 You’ll do this by eating a wide variety of whole foods.